AckerlyXu/heima/articles/cloud-services/cloud-services-update-azure-service.md

 <sup>2</sup>Requires Azure SDK 1.5 or later versions.

+> [!WARNING]
-> [AZURE.WARNING] Changing the virtual machine size will destroy local data.
+> Changing the virtual machine size will destroy local data.

 The following items are not supported during an update: